low-rb/low_dependency/README.md

 ## Mixing dependency types

-LowDependency lets you do something quite special; mix "classical" dependency injection (passing an arg to `new`) with "provider" style dependency injection (populating an arg via framework):
+LowDependency lets you do something special; mix "classical" dependency injection (passing an arg to `new`) with "provider" style dependency injection (populating an arg via framework):

 ```ruby
 # Define both a "provider" and a "classical" dependency: